 Grenache is one of the top varieties used in popular Provence Rosé blend.
 You’ll also find it used in Northern Spain where it’s called Garnacha Rosado.

 - Flavors: Strawberry, Raspberry, Watermelon Candy, Lemonade, and Cucumber.
 Wines have a burst of sweet red fruit flavors and a finish that usually ends with zesty sweet lemon-like acidity.

-- Food Pairing: Garnacha is best when paired with spices and nightshades (tomato, red pepper, eggplant).
-Look to Morocco, the Middle East and India for inspiration.
+- Food Pairing: Grenache is best when paired with aromatic spices and nightshades (you know! tomato, red pepper, eggplant…).
+Look to Morocco, the Middle East and India for cuisine inspiration.

 - Flavors: Strawberry, Orange Zest, Lemon Zest, Watermelon, Celery and White Cherry.
 Pinot Noir is usually made into a lean, dry style that bursts with aromas but tends to be more delicate on the taste.

 - Food Pairing: Pinot Noir is amazing to try next to French spices such as Thyme or the Herbs de Provence blend.
 These green and floral spices will bring out the sweeter fruit flavors in this delicate wine.
 Additionally, California Pinot usually has enough body to match up with summer corn dishes like succotash and corn chowder.

 Italy’s top grape variety is one of the most under-appreciated and undervalued rosé grapes out there.
 Oddly, this wine is still somewhat tricky to come by.
 In Italy, they’re usually labeled as “rosato” which is the Italian way of saying “pink.”